 If you want to serve the soup as a main dish, you can strengthen it with a mixed finer bowl (you no longer cook) and pre-cooked rice.
 In that case, no more honey.
 You will omit honey even with any moist symptoms.

-Add curry, salt, lightly pepper, season with freshly crushed cumin (Roman is wonderful) and enrich with a pinch of seaweed.
-Especially in a pan on a spoon butter quickly fry the raw carrot slices to keep it crispy.
-We will insert into soup, return part of the unmixed chickpeas and sprinkle with washed carrot tops.
+Add curry, salt, and lightly pepper, season with freshly crushed cumin (Roman is wonderful) and enrich with a pinch of seaweed.
+Especially in a pan on a spoon butter quickly fry the raw carrot slices to keep them crispy.
+We will insert them into the soup, return part of the unmixed chickpeas and sprinkle with washed carrot tops.
 When serving, drizzle with a teaspoon of honey per serving.